alvis-lin/server/README.md

 #### Question Information

-This part is for the user to fill in the question informations, which are question, four multiple choices answer and answer of the question.
+This part is for the user to fill in the question informations, which are questions, four multiple choices answers and answer of the question.
-This part would be on the Question Form content.
+This part would be on the Question Setting content.
 HTML5 is used to create the text box and radio button for user to fill in the information.
-Question and four multiple choices answer would use text box, but answer of the question would use radio button to avoid user from filling non-integer.
+Question and four multiple choices answer would use text box, but answer of the question would use radio button to avoid user from filling non-integer value.

 Example code to create text box in [question-index.html]